alipay/PainlessInferenceAcceleration/README.md

 print(f'{response=}')
 ```

-To use lookahead with other models, we can run the scripts in the path examples/.
+To use `lookahead` with other models, we can run the scripts in the path `examples/`.
 Each supported models are included and  can be used for correctness evaluation.

 ```shell